-Funds transfers under the System are generally made in RTGS.10 To reduce settlement risks, the FXYCS and the large-value payments processed by the Zengin System were shifted to the BOJ-NET (FTS) for RTGS in 2008 and 2011, respectively.
-In addition, the settlement for a part of the Bank's open market operations and transactions to which the Bank or the Government is a counterparty has also been executed in RTGS since the new BOJ-NET (FTS) was fully launched.
+Funds transfers under the System are generally made in RTGS.
+To reduce settlement risks, the FXYCS and the large-value payments processed by the Zengin System were shifted to the BOJ-NET (FTS) for RTGS in 2008 and 2011, respectively.
+In addition, the settlement for a part of the Bank's open market operations and transactions to which the Bank or the Japanese government was a counterparty was made at a designated time.
+Since the new BOJ-NET (FTS) was fully launched in October 2015, this type of settlement has been abolished.